-- Allocations for the four (4) Countywide Programs are as follows: - Transit Operations and/or Senior Transportation 22% - o Intelligent Transportation System (ITS) and Smart Corridors 10% - Safe Routes to Schools (SR2S) 6% - National Pollutant Discharge Elimination System (NPDES) and Municipal Regional Permit (MRP) for administration and projects - 12% - Allocation to be on a cost reimbursement basis. - Up to a maximum of 4% may be transferred between the ITS/Smart Corridors, SR2S, and NPDES/MRP within the 5-year period taking into consideration actual expenditures, unused allocations, program shortfalls, and program needs. - The ITS and NPDES projects to be selected by a competitive "call for project" process. - The Transit Operations and/or Senior Transportation programs to be sponsored by SamTrans or Caltrain.
+- Allocations for the four (4) Countywide Programs are as follows: - o Transit Operations and/or Senior Transportation 22% - Intelligent Transportation System (ITS) and Smart Corridors 10% - o Safe Routes to Schools (SR2S) 6% - National Pollutant Discharge Elimination System (NPDES) and Municipal Regional Permit (MRP) for administration and projects - 12% - Allocation to be on a cost reimbursement basis. - Up to a maximum of 4% may be transferred between the ITS/Smart Corridors, SR2S, and NPDES/MRP within the 5-year period taking into consideration actual expenditures, unused allocations, program shortfalls, and program needs. - The ITS and NPDES projects to be selected by a competitive "call for project" process. - The Transit Operations and/or Senior Transportation programs to be sponsored by SamTrans or Caltrain.
 Proposed projects to be submitted to C/CAG annually for approval. - The SR2S Program to be administered by the C/CAG through the County Office of Education (COE) - The ITS/Smart Corridors and NPDES/MRP Programs to be administered by C/CAG

-Category Programs/Projects Description Performance Measure Transit Operations and/or Senior Transportation SamTrans Paratransit operations and maintenance (Caltrain projects are also eligible) Operating costs and fare revenue; Usage; Operating Efficiency; Reliability and Safety; Customer satisfaction; Cost effectiveness Senior Mobility Management projects that complement paratransit (e.g., Mobility Ambassadors, Van Sharing) Senior Mobility Education (e.g. Senior Mobility Guide, Website Management) To be determinedTo be determined ITS and Smart Corridors Deployment of projects having regional and countywide significance Maintenance and operations of the Smart Corridors specific equipment located within the San Mateo County jurisdictions' right-of-way Number of ITS components installed and implemented Number of instances and duration that the equipment (directional signs, CCTV, communications, power supply line and equipment) is inoperable; Operability and activation of equipment SR2S San Mateo County SR2S Program provides modularized activities enable children to walk and bicycle to school through education, outreach, encouragement, evaluation and enforcement activities Number of schools participating in the Program; Number of programs, projects, and activities implemented
+Category Programs/Projects Description Performance Measure Transit Operations and/or Senior Transportation SamTrans Paratransit operations and maintenance (Caltrain projects are also eligible) Operating costs and fare revenue; Usage; Operating Efficiency; Reliability and Safety; Customer satisfaction; Cost effectiveness Senior Mobility Management projects that complement paratransit (e.g., Mobility Ambassadors, Van Sharing) Hours of service per month; number of trips per month; and number of individuals who ride in a given month Senior Mobility Education (e.g. Senior Mobility Guide, Website Management) Frequency of in-person presentations; number of individuals participated; increased activity on web page ITS and Smart Corridors Deployment of projects having regional and countywide significance Maintenance and operations of the Smart Corridors specific equipment located within the San Mateo County jurisdictions' right-of-way Number of ITS components installed and implemented Number of instances and duration that the equipment (directional signs, CCTV, communications, power supply line and equipment) is inoperable; Operability and activation of equipment

+SR2S San Mateo County SR2S Program provides modularized activities enable children to walk and bicycle to school through education, outreach, encouragement, evaluation and enforcement activities Number of schools participating in the Program; Number of programs, projects, and activities implemented --- --

-COUNTYWIDE TRANSPORTATION PROGRAMS (Continue) Category Programs/Projects Description Performance Measure NPDES and MRP Street and Road Repair and Maintenance Number of guidance documents developed; area/length of roadways managed Green Street projects Number of projects completed, area of impervious surface managed with low impact development measures Control mobile sources Number of guidance documents developed, outreach events or materials distributed, or mobile source properly managed Public outreach events Number of materials/events developed, distributed, and/or attended; Number of people contacted Trash load reduction and hot spot cleanup Number of guidance documents developed; quantity of area addressed by trash management measures; amount of trash loading reduced/prevented through implementation of management measures Vehicle brake pad pollution impacts Number of guidance documents developed and/or quantity of pollutants addressed by management measures
+COUNTYWIDE TRANSPORTATION PROGRAMS (Continue) Category Programs/Projects Description Performance Measure NPDES and MRP Street and Road Repair and Maintenance Number of guidance documents developed; area/length of roadways managed ■ Green Street projects Number of projects completed, area of impervious surface managed with low impact development measures Control mobile sources Number of guidance documents developed, outreach events or materials distributed, or mobile source properly managed Public outreach events Number of materials/events developed, distributed, and/or attended; Number of people contacted Trash load reduction and hot spot cleanup Number of guidance documents developed; quantity of area addressed by trash management measures; amount of trash loading reduced/prevented through implementation of management measures Vehicle brake pad pollution impacts Number of guidance documents developed and/or quantity of pollutants addressed by management measures Municipal Regional Permit Compliance Activities Identification of permit provision(s) and compliance activities performed